nextgraph-org/nextgraph-rs/ng-verifier/README.md

-# Broker library of NextGraph
+# Verifier library of NextGraph

 ![MSRV][rustc-image]
 [![Apache 2.0 Licensed][license-image]][license-link]
 [![MIT Licensed][license-image2]][license-link2]

-Rust client library of NextGraph
+The verifier is locally decrypting the incoming commits and building the materialized state of the documents.

+It serves an API to the Apps that can read, write and query the materialized state.

 This repository is in active development at [https://git.nextgraph.org/NextGraph/nextgraph-rs](https://git.nextgraph.org/NextGraph/nextgraph-rs), a Gitea instance.
 For bug reports, issues, merge requests, and in order to join the dev team, please visit the link above and create an account (you can do so with a github account).
 The [github repo](https://github.com/nextgraph-org/nextgraph-rs) is just a read-only mirror that does not accept issues.